catalogfi/garden.js/docs/docs/developers/sdk/guides/creating-wallets.md

 const wallet = BitcoinWallet.fromPrivateKey(privateKey, provider);
 ```

-By default, the wallet uses `p2wpkh` to derive addresses.
+By default, the wallet uses `p2wpkh` (Pay-to-Witness-Public-Key-Hash) to derive addresses.
 If you want to use a different address type, you can pass it as the third argument in the `opts` object.

-If you don't have access to private keys, you can use Bitcoin OTAs to create one time bitcoin accounts.
-To generate an OTA, you need a signer from your web3 provider.
+If you don't have access to private keys, you can use Bitcoin OTAs to create one-time Bitcoin accounts.
+To generate an OTA, you need a signer from your Web3 provider.

 ```ts
 import {